groLabs/gro-subgraph-mainnet/README.md

 [Gro Protocol](https://www.gro.xyz/) is a DeFi yield aggregator that makes it easy to earn stablecoin yields with tranching & automation.

-This subgraph dynamically tracks the interaction of users with Gro contracts in Ethereum mainnet to provide personal stats on:
+This subgraph dynamically tracks the interaction of users with Gro contracts together with Convex strategy contracts in Ethereum mainnet to provide insightful data on personal and global stats:

-*   Deposits, withdrawals, transfers and approvals of GVT, PWRD and GRO tokens
+*   Deposits, withdrawals, transfers & approvals of GVT, PWRD and GRO tokens

-*   Deposits, withdrawals and claims from staking contracts
+*   Deposits, withdrawals, claims & swaps from staking contracts

+*   Airdrop claims

-*   Net amounts, current balance and net returns
+*   Aggregated net amounts, current balance and net returns

+*   Global staking pools & Convex strategies data

+This info can be also used to calculate KPIs such as TVL, APYs or protocol exposure to stablecoins.

 Active deployments